-Once you see a confirmation message appear “請取車,” you can pull the bike out of its dock.
+- Once you see a confirmation message appear “請取車,” pull the bike out of its dock.

 To return your YouBike 2.0, push it into an empty dock.
 You should see the following confirmation message:

-Hover your card over the sensor again and walk away with a smug look.
+Hover your card over the sensor again and walk away.

 With YouBike 1.0, you use a bicycle dock to rent and return your bikes.
 You’ll also pay at these stands.